verificarlo/verificarlo/README.md

   - `id` is a unique integer used for identification
   - `isInt` is a boolean which indicates if the function come from an intrinsic
   - `isLib` is a boolean which indicates if the function come from a library
-  - `useFloat` is a boolean which indicates if the function use 32 bit float
+  - `useFloat` is a boolean which indicates if the function uses 32 bit float
-  - `useDouble` is a boolean which indicates if the function use 64 bit float
+  - `useDouble` is a boolean which indicates if the function uses 64 bit float
   - `precision_binary64` controls the length of the mantissa for a 64 bit float for operations inside the function
   - `range_binary64` controls the length of the exponent for a 64 bit float for operations inside the function
   - `precision_binary32` control the length of the mantissa for a 32 bit float for operations inside the function